codeBodger/diskusage/README.md

+# Building and apk finding instructions:
+- Edit `android.defaultConfig.versionName` in `app/build.gradle`
+- From a file in the root directory:
+  - do Build > Select Build Variant... and select the appropriate one (debug/release)
-# From a file in the root directory, do Build > Build App Bundle(s) / APK(s) > Build APK(s)
+  - then do Build > Build App Bundle(s) / APK(s) > Build APK(s)
-# Then look at something like app/build/outputs/apk/debug/diskusage-vX.X-XX-debug.apk
+- Find the built file in:
+  - `app/build/outputs/apk/debug/diskusage-vX.X-XX-debug.apk`
+  - or `app/build/outputs/apk/release/diskusage-vX.X-release.apk`

 DiskUsage
 =========